Skip to content

 }

-It is executed right before the action.
-It may access pre-defined Headers, Properties and URL of given request and alter them.
-All this may be done by accessing Session global object and request object passed as a parameter.
-Parameter type is RESTRequest.
+It is executed immediately before the action.
+It can access and alter the pre-defined Headers, Properties, and URL of the given request.
+This can be done by accessing the global Session object and the request object passed as a parameter.
+The parameter type is RESTRequest.

 AfterResponse REST Callback